Hufs-Algoing/Algoing-BE/src/main/resources/instructions/optInstructions.md

 2. **Evaluation of spatial complexity adequacy**
 - Evaluate whether memory usage is appropriate within the limits and whether there are no unnecessary data structures or redundant storage.
 3. **Drawing improvement directions**
-- Calculate the optimality score ('optimization') (0 to 100, the higher the optimality)
+- Calculate the optimality score ('optimization') (0 to 30, higher the better optimality)
 - Write a review comment to suggest better algorithms and alternatives if data structure selection is possible.
 - e.g. List → hashmap, double repeat statement → search for this person, etc